sanurag563/sanurag.github.io/_pages/about.md

 I am Anurag, a mechanical engineer driven by curiosity and passion, specializing in dynamics, machining, and vibrations.
 I hold a B.Tech–M.Tech dual degree with Distinction in Design and Manufacturing Engineering from the Indian Institute of Technology, Kanpur.
 My academic journey has equipped me with a strong foundation in mathematical modeling, critical thinking, and detail-oriented problem-solving.
 I thrive on applying first principles and multidisciplinary approaches to tackle complex engineering challenges.
 During my master’s research, I worked on “Regenerative instabilities of metal cutting circular saws with lubricated and distributed guides” under the guidance of [Prof. Mohit Law](https://home.iitk.ac.in/~mlaw/), and developed a mathematical model to optimize the guide design, determine the required number of guides, and select appropriate cooling fluids for enhanced performance in metal cutting saws.

-Current assignment (Sept'25 - Present)
+Current Assignment (Sept'25 - Present)
 ---
 I am presently working as a Research and Development Engineer in the [Machine Tool Dynamics Laboratory](https://home.iitk.ac.in/~mlaw/), Indian Institute of Technology Kanpur.
 My research focuses on the development of a smart toolholder for real-time condition monitoring in machining applications.
 This work integrates vibration, temperature, force, and torque sensors with custom-designed electronic circuits for signal conditioning and processing.